rlayko/rlayko/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: ' My Research'
+      title: ' Research Interests'
       subtitle: ''
       text: |-
         I'm a landscape ecologist interested in relationships between communities and public lands.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+My research interests bring together my background in biology, marine science, and geospatial analysis to examine questions of managing natural resources for people and the communities who rely upon them.
+I've previously  worked with The Nature Conservancy, the National Park Service, and as a Dangermond Fellow with the National Audubon Society.
     design:
       columns: '1'
   - block: collection